 -

 Key Performance Indicators (KPIs) are those metrics used by organizations to track and measure the performance or success of quantifiable values.
-KPIs can be used by individuals, businesses, facilities, and organizations to keep track of how close or far away they are to...
+KPIs can be used by individuals, businesses, facilities, and organizations to...

 -

-Liquid Penetrant Examination (LPE), also referred to as penetrant testing (PT), liquid penetrant testing (LP), and dye penetrant testing (DP), is a nondestructive examination (NDE) method...
+Liquid Penetrant Testing, also referred to as penetrant testing (PT), liquid penetrant examination (LPE), and dye penetrant testing (DP), is a nondestructive examination (NDE) method that utilizes...

 -